w3f/Grants-Program/applications/skynet-substrate-integration.md

 **How did you hear about the Grants Program?** - Parity & Web3 Foundation Representatives

 No work outside preliminary research has been done on the pallet so far.
 Skynet Labs does have investors, but we have no other contributors or grants related to this specific project.

+## Update & Amendments

+### 02/25/2022

+We grossly underestimated the number of blockers and competing priorities we'd encounter as a team, and the timeline has now been exceeded by several months.
+We are ready to submit our work, and will do so soon.

+As we better understood the ecosystem, we realized that a library for using Skynet in an off-chain worker was much more flexible for developing an application off-chain worker than was a proper pallet.
+As part of our deliverables, we now include the SDK library code [skynet-substrate](https://github.com/SkynetLabs/skynet-substrate), along with a substrate example off-chain worker and front-end showing how to use various features of the SDK.

+This amendment also updates our company name, URL, and payout address.